Strings and Byte Buffers

 How to work with strings, byte arrays, and buffer operations in SBBE IR.

 SBBE has no string type.
 Strings are byte sequences in linear memory, managed entirely by the frontend.
-This guide shows common patterns for C-style null-terminated strings and length-prefixed strings.
+This guide shows how a compiler lowers common string operations into SBBE IR.

 C-style null-terminated strings